quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A004---Hands-On-Large-Language-Models/2holl_part03_Attention_Is_Al.md

 :p What is the purpose of masking in the decoder's attention layer?
 ??x
-Masking ensures that when generating a token at position \( t \), the model can only attend to positions earlier than \( t \).
+Masking ensures that when generating a token at position $t $, the model can only attend to positions earlier than $ t$.
 This prevents "looking into the future" and helps maintain the autoregressive nature of language generation. x??

 ---